CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 Add each policy one by one:
       Search and select the **below policy definitions (2)** and click on **Add (4)**
     - *Managed identity should be used in your Function App*
-    - *Custom subscription owner roles should not exist*
     - *Public network access on Azure SQL Database should be disabled*
     - *Storage accounts should restrict network access*